Codifica208/iNGector/README.md

 ### Extra features

-As you may notice we invoked the result of the **require** function.
+As you may have noticed, we invoke the result of the **require** function.
-This is because our module.exports returns a function that creates an instance of iNGector and then add some new methods to this instance.
+This is necessary because our module.exports returns a function that creates an instance of iNGector and then add some new methods to that instance.

 #### The LOADFILES method